Akbash

 The Akbash is leaner and more athletic than many other livestock guardian breeds, combining the speed of sighthounds with the size and protective instincts of mastiff-type dogs.
 This makes them particularly effective at patrolling large areas.
 They were brought to North America in the 1970s and are now used successfully on ranches throughout the United States and Canada.

 The Akbash is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 10-12 years, the decision to welcome a Akbash into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 10-12 years, the decision to welcome an Akbash into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's alert, independent, loyal temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Akbash behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Akbash dogs are intelligent, independent guardians:
+Akbash dogs are intelligent, independent guardians.

 - Alert & Watchful: Constantly aware of their surroundings, quick to detect potential threats.